Miosp/miosp_sofixit_codewars/README.md

 # Welcome to my Sofixit Code Wars solution repo!

-The provided problem can be solved in multiple ways, so i will try to provide my thought process and a couple of possible solutions.
+The provided problem can be solved in multiple ways, so I will try to provide my thought process and a couple of possible solutions.

 ## 1. Gathering information
 On the website we see graphics of pillars with different heights and some fluid flowing between the gaps.
-From the animation i assume, that the pillars are some kind of walls and the correct solution is to calculate amount of water which can fit within given wall configuratin without spillage.
+From the animation I assume, that the pillars are some kind of walls and the correct solution is to calculate amount of water which can fit within given wall configuratin without spillage.
-I checked both provided examples and *boom* both correct.
+I checked both provided examples and *boom* are both correct.
 I must be onto something.

 ## 2. Brute force approach
 First try is made to check if understanding of the problem is correct and to possibly have some generated solutions to check against.